Quality Windows / Expert Workmanship

 Windows: To figure out if your window need tempered glass, here is a quick guide!

-1- Window is larger than 9 square feet
+1- Window glass is larger than 9 square feet

 2- Window is less than 18” from the floor when measuring from bottom edge of window frame